Thinking of doing fasted cardio for weight loss, but afraid to lose muscle?

 Once the body has stopped processing and breaking down food, your insulin levels are low and there’s no fuel (glycogen) circulating in your blood.
 As a result, your body has to turn to another source of energy, usually fat, to power you through the workout.

-Since it burns fat, it would be easy to jump to the conclusion that fasted cardio makes you lose weight faster.
-However, this is a little more complex than that.
+Since working out fasted burns fat, it would be easy to jump to the conclusion that fasted cardio makes you lose weight faster.
+However, it is a little more complex than that.

 So what a professional bodybuilder does different than the subjects of that research?
 How to make fasted cardio work?
 Two things: